saikovvuri/DurableDungeon/README.md

 This is a simple walkthrough of the game.
 The application is designed to showcase all of the [durable patterns and concepts](https://jlik.me/e9n).
 To issue "post" and "get" I recommend using the [cross-platform HTTP REPL](https://www.hanselman.com/blog/ACommandlineREPLForRESTfulHTTPServices.aspx) tool, but you can use any client of your choice.

-> If you want the **easy button** open `index.html` in the `TestHarness` folder.
+> If you would like an **easy button** open `index.html` in the `TestHarness` folder.
 This is configured to connect with the local running instance (you can change the base URL as needed) and provides a rudimentary UI to interact with the game and monitor workflow status.
 If you experience Cross-Origin Resource Sharing (CORS) issues, consider adding this snippet as a peer to `Values` in your `local.settings.json` file:

 ``` json
     "Host": {
         "CORS": "*"
     }
 ```

+> In order to test against function app running in azure and you dont want to change the base URL everytime.
+Set environment variable APIHOST to the base url of the function app in azure.
+And invoke the below powershell function to generate the `env.js` used inside `index.html`

+`.\env.ps1 > env.js`

 ### Create User